AsadullahSamo/any-chat/README.md

 - **Message Display Customization**: Personalize your chat experience with customized message displays.
 Messages are displayed differently based on the sender and receiver.
 Differentiate between sender and receiver's message

-- **Emoji Support**: Express yourself with a wide range of emojis supported within the chat

-### Upcoming features

-We're constantly striving to enhance the Any-Chat experience and bring you exciting new features and improvements.
-Here's a sneak peek at what's coming soon:

 - **File Sharing System**: Simplify collaboration and information exchange with our upcoming file sharing system.
 Seamlessly share documents, images, videos, and more directly within your chat conversations.

-- **Reply Feature**: Seamlessly reply to specific messages within a conversation, similar to the functionality found in popular messaging apps like WhatsApp.

-**and many many more.**

-Stay tuned for these exciting updates and more as we continue to evolve and grow Any-Chat based on your needs and preferences!
+- **Edit Chat**: Allow users to edit their previously sent messages for correction or clarification.

+- **Emoji Support**: Express yourself with a wide range of emojis supported within the chat

 ### User Requirements